Summer 2021 COVID-19 Policies

 In order to create as safe an environment as possible and mitigate the risk of COVID-19 in camp, we will be making adjustments to camp procedures and policies in a variety of areas.

-Our current plan will require every camper to provide evidence of a negative molecular PCR test within 72 hours of arrival at camp.
-We are working with testing partners to make this process as easy as possible, and will share these details as the start of camp approaches.
+Our plan requires every camper (regardless of vaccination status) to provide evidence of a negative molecular PCR test within 72 hours of arrival at camp.
+Click here for details on our COVID-19 testing plan.

 For this summer, we will be adopting a 2/3 Rule (Outside, Masked, and Distanced), for any time campers are interacting with people outside their bunk.
 For any cross-pod interactions, campers and staff will need to observe at least two of the three strategies: wear a mask, be outdoors, and be physically distanced (at least 6 feet apart).
 Layering protection is key to mitigating the spread of COVID-19.